 It’s that time of year when the world furiously searches for holiday drinks online.
 Of course, that’s only if you don’t already have a tradition of making eggnog or yule punch.
-Regardless of your holiday traditions, as the year draws to a close (especially 2020), we could all use a cocktail.
+Regardless of your holiday traditions, as the year draws to a close, we could all use a cocktail.
 Something to mark a festive time, even when you might be alone or seeing less of your family and friends.
 For the last three years, I’ve been visiting a Christmas pop-up bar for drinks in Santa Koala mugs with friends.
-But alas, not this year.
-However, even though things are a little different, I’ve had time to experiment a little.
+Even though things are a little different this year, I’ve had time to experiment a little.
 And, I’ve had time to collaborate with some friends, like Boozy Botanicals, for this post.
 Let’s make some cedar gin and a cardamom holiday cocktail!

 A Cardamom Cocktail with Cedar Gin